midwire/bash.env/README.md

 ![Overview](https://raw.github.com/midwire/.env/develop/dot-env-overview.png)

+Lastly, your chosen theme gets loaded and you are ready for an awesome Bash session.

 ## Install ##

 I recommend you fork the project in GitHub, so that your changes can be easily incorporated back into the tree.